ArnoldasBagdonas/Devcontainer-for-STM32F4-Discovery/README.md

-# devcontainer for STM32F4 Discovery
+# Devcontainer for STM32F4 Discovery

 This devcontainer creates an environment based on the latest Ubuntu/Alpine Linux image, with various software development tools installed.
 The following tools are included: